svaksha/Julia.jl/Mathematics.md

 __For the development of interfaces to sparse matrix solvers such as sequential MUMPS, SuperLU, perhaps Pastix and fill-reducing permutation software such as Metis and Scotch.__
 + [HarwellRutherfordBoeing.jl](https://github.com/JuliaSparse/HarwellRutherfordBoeing.jl) :: A Julia Reader for the Harwell-Boeing and Rutherford-Boeing Formats.
 + [MatrixMarket.jl](https://github.com/JuliaSparse/MatrixMarket.jl) :: A package to read the MatrixMarket file format.
++ [Meshpart.jl](https://github.com/JuliaSparse/Meshpart.jl) :: A Julia port of some of the functions from John Gilbert and Shang Hua Teng's Meshpart toolbox.
 + [Metis.jl](https://github.com/JuliaSparse/Metis.jl) :: Julia interface to the Metis graph-partitioning algorithms.
 + [MKLSparse.jl](https://github.com/JuliaSparse/MKLSparse.jl) :: Override sparse-dense operations when MKL is available.
 + [MultiFrontalCholesky.jl](https://github.com/JuliaSparse/MultiFrontalCholesky.jl) :: The Cholesky decomposition of a Hermitian, positive-definite matrix into the product of a lower triangular matrix and its conjugate transpose, used for efficient numerical solutions and Monte Carlo simulations.